Introducing: Verde and Arandell

 We love this grape and so far, it’s proving easy to grow.

-Arandell was the first Briede Family Vineyard grape of choice.
+Arandell was the first Briede Family Vineyard grape of choice and is our second wine.
 The thought behind Arandell was to cross a high quality wine grape with a disease resistance vine.
 Since we are an organic vineyard this plays an important role in grape variety selections since we cannot and do not want to spray any chemicals to combat disease.

 Wines produced from the Arandell grape are densely colored, have light to moderate tannins, and exhibit notes of dark berry fruit (blueberry, black cherry), tobacco and hints of black pepper or cedar on the finish.
 In cooler years, tasters note slight vegetable character, tending towards green pepper or currant leaf rather than hybrid-like.
 (Cornell University publication)